Short-Term Medical Plan May Soar Under Trump’s Healthcare Initiatives

 In October of last year, the Obama administration issued one last regulatory act to restrict short-term plans to three months or less.
 Limiting the duration would make short-term plans a less suitable replacement for Obamacare plans.
 If the regulation goes into effect April 1st, short-term policy holders can request a renewal.
 However, insurers can deny the request.
 Both insurers and individuals hope the rule is revised or rescinded by Trump’s administration.

-Because insurance is oftentimes overwhelmingly confusing, we want to shed light on this industry by answering YOUR questions.
-So if you have any questions or concerns, comment below and your question may be the topic of our next video!
+Insurance is oftentimes overwhelming, and we want to shed light on the industry by answering your questions.
+Comment below and your question may be the topic of our next post!

 Get affordable health insurance quotes by clicking here.